 View of Himalayas including Kanchenjunga along the India-Nepal border.
 Photo credit: fabulousfabs via Flickr.

-David Elliott wrote this guest post on trekking in the foothills of the Himalayas.
+David Elliott wrote this post on trekking in the foothills of the Himalayas.
 He is a freelance writer who loves to travel, immersing himself in foreign cultures and lapping up the history of great cities.

 For experienced and enthusiastic trekkers, the foothills of the Himalayas offer a breathtakingly beautiful landscape in which to practice their hobby.
 With lots of cheap flights to India on offer now there’s never been a better time to pack the kit and head on out there.